PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 a complete returned result or explicit prune accounting.
 Characterize it before changing production, then commit and push only.
 Do not create or update a pull request.

+## Indexed binary-layout convergence characterization checkpoint

+`_run_indexed_binary_layout_convergence()` still executes its complete three-round sequence after reaching a stable round.
+Each round runs rank-four broadcast-constant repair, stale NCHW-to-NHWC binary-Transpose repair, and static-shape reconciliation with one shared `ModelIRGraphIndex`.

+The three returned dictionaries contain only mutation counts.
+The two repair owners prune only after a positive rewrite, and reconciliation changes metadata only, so an all-zero round is a complete convergence signal.
+Strict expected-failure cases require immediate zero-change convergence to stop after one round and a reconciliation-only first change to stop after the following zero round.
+A passing contract keeps the existing maximum at three rounds when reconciliation reports a change every time and verifies the shared index.

+At implementation, preserve owner order, one-index ownership, aggregate return statistics, and the three-round cap.
+Break only after adding all three current round results and confirming every mutation dictionary is zero.
+Run the full indexed binary-layout owner suite plus core, pass-efficiency, architecture, and TensorFlow-import-blocked gates sequentially.
+Commit and push only; do not create or update a pull request.